“My lady. Lauds.”

 Then Brìghde glanced at the unmade bed, which a maidservant should have made, which Hamond would have made sure she did.
 She pointed to the bedsheets.
 “Those are very worn.
 In fact, so are mine.
 That’s not something an earl and countess should be sleeping on.”

 Brìghde sighed and closed her eyes.
 “Very well.”

-Suddenly the chamber door opened and there stood Grimme, in his leather armor and mail, who stopped short.
+Suddenly the chamber door opened and there stood Grimme, in his mail, who stopped short.
 “Oh.
 Good afternoon, Hamond.”

 “Good afternoon, my lord,” he said, bowing.

 Brìghde opened her mouth, but Grimme held his hand up.
 “Household business.”
 With that, he dropped to his knees, looked under his bed, pulled out a sword, and left.